miku/metha/README.md

   there.
 It is a widely used [protocol](http://www.openarchives.org/OAI/openarchivesprotocol.html) and somewhat worth knowing.
-* I wanted something simple for the command line; also fast and robust - metha as it is implemented now, is relatively robust and more efficient than requesting all record one-by-one (there is one [annoyance](https://github.com/miku/metha/issues/6) which will hopefully be fixed soon).
+* I wanted something simple for the command line; also fast and robust, while not stressing servers too much

 ## How it works